Shivam-SG/assignment/README.md

-# Register Karo

-Register Karo is a platform that provides reliable and secure services for users seeking professional assistance with registration and other related services.
-The platform is designed with ease of use in mind, offering a seamless experience across multiple devices.

 ## Features

 - **Responsive Design**: The platform is fully responsive and works well on various screen sizes, from mobile devices to desktop.